CatoTheYounger97/vitaDB_themes/README.md

 # VitaDB Downloader Themes
+![2022-09-09-002852](https://user-images.githubusercontent.com/82458228/189445671-6ad165a4-f4b8-40a9-988c-b34f10a144e6.png)

 - Themes for VitaDB Downloader https://github.com/Rinnegatamante/VitaDB-Downloader.
-- Please read below for instructions on making themes and see finished themes in the `theme` folder.
 - Themes can be submitted as a Pull Request or uploaded to #vitadb channel in the Vita Nouva Discord.

-![2022-09-09-002852](https://user-images.githubusercontent.com/82458228/189445671-6ad165a4-f4b8-40a9-988c-b34f10a144e6.png)
+- Pull Request should be submitted as a folder containg the following (see the themes folder in the repo for examples):
+  - preview.png: a screen shot of your theem applied in VitaDB Downloader app.
+  - metadata.ini: this data will be shown in the VitaDB app.
+Please ensure `"` characters are not used.
+  - README.md: contains  credits and screenshot.
+  - theme.zip: see below for contents.

-### Please submit your theme as a `theme.zip` in compliance with the following:
+### Please submit your `theme.zip` in compliance with the following:

 | Theme Component                 | File Name  | Max File Size     |
 | :---                            |    :---    |              :--- |